BAND 2:

 Rank: Musician and Private, Company K

 Honors/Service Distinctions: Served previously as a Musician and Private with the Regimental Band of the 104th Pennsylvania Volunteer Infantry (23 September 1861-11 August 1862).
 Honorably discharged in August 1862 with other members of the ensemble when federal government deemed that regimental bands were an unnecessary expense.
 Re-enrolled for military service in Lehigh County, Pennsylvania on 17 October 1862, and re-mustered as a Private with Company K, 47th Pennsylvania Volunteers at Camp Curtin in Harrisburg, Pennsylvania on 19 October.
+Rate of pay $12 per month for service with the 47th Pennsylvania’s regimental band, as of May 1863.
 Shown on regimental records as receiving pay in August 1864 for service as a member of the 47th Pennsylvania’s regimental band.
 Discharged 8 July 1865 by General Order No. 77 of 1865, issued by the U.S. Office of the Adjutant General C. S. Veteran Volunteer (re-enlisted at Fort Taylor, Key West, Florida 24 February 1864)